 \end{proof}

-Thus, all is made necessary for technical realization of the algorithm ~\ref{a1}.
+Thus, all is made necessary for a technical realization of Algorithm \ref{a1}.

 \begin{example} Let n=16.
-The algorithm ~\ref{a1} is realized in the Appendix. \begin{enumerate} \item This article contains the file ''sedenion.pas'' (by the operator $\backslash\ input\{sedenion.pas\}$) being a programming unit adapted to the LaTex (LaTex version this article on $http://arxiv.org/$) for the Delphi.
-At the same time, this file is the Appendix to this article.
-You must create a project with this ''unit sedenion'' and put on the form Button1: TButton, StringGrid1: TStringGrid (the lines 22-24). \item At error occurrence ''Stack overflow'' it is necessary to adjust the line 15. \item At the lines 146-163 the connecting operators $\sqrt{2}\eta_i{}^{AB}$ for $\mathbb R^8$ ($i,A,B=\overline{1,8}$) is constructed. \item At the lines 164-166 the metric spinor $\varepsilon_{AB}$ is constructed. \item At the lines 167-183 the connecting operators $\sqrt{2}\eta_i{}^A{}_B$, $\sqrt{2}\eta_i{}_A{}^B$, $\sqrt{2}(\eta^T)_i{}^A{}_B$, $\sqrt{2}(\eta^T)_i{}_A{}^B$ is constructed. \item At the lines 186-251 the connecting operators multiplied by $\sqrt{2}$ for n=14 is constructed according to the step 1 of the algorithm ~\ref{a1}. \item At the lines 252-289 the connecting operators for n=16 is constructed according to the step 2 of the algorithm ~\ref{a1}. \item At the lines 290-294 the controlling spinors $X^A$ is constructed according to ~(\ref{e14}). \item At the lines 295-303 the inclusion operators $P_j{}^A:=\eta_{jAB}X^A$ is constructed according to ~(\ref{e15}). \item At the lines 304-333 the structural constants $(\eta_{gen})_{ij}{}^k:=\sqrt{2}\eta_i{}^{AB}$ $P_{iA}P^k{}_B$ is constructed according to (\ref{e1}),(\ref{e16}). \item At the lines 334-479 the basic orthogonal transformation $S_I$ is constructed according to ~(\ref{e5}). \item At the lines 480-534 the canonical sedenion structural constants is constructed according to ~(\ref{e5}). \item At the lines 535-548 the canonical sedenion structural constants is outputted. \item At the lines 549-584 the canonical sedenion structural constants is outputted into the file:
+Algorithm \ref{a1} is realized in Appendix. \begin{enumerate} \item This article contains the file ''sedenion.pas'' (by the operator $\backslash\ input\{sedenion.pas\}$) being a programming unit adapted to the LaTex (LaTex version of this article is on \href{http://arxiv.org/abs/1204.0194}{arXiv:1204.0194}) for the Delphi.
+At the same time, this file is Appendix to this article.
+You must create a project with this ''unit sedenion'' and put on the form Button1: TButton, StringGrid1: TStringGrid (the lines 22-24). \item At error occurrence ''Stack overflow'', it is necessary to adjust the line 15. \item At the lines 146-163, the connecting operators $\sqrt{2}\eta_i{}^{AB}$ for $\mathbb R^8$ ($i,A,B=\overline{1,8}$) are constructed. \item At the lines 164-166, the metric spinor $\varepsilon_{AB}$ is constructed. \item At the lines 167-183, the connecting operators $\sqrt{2}\eta_i{}^A{}_B$, $\sqrt{2}\eta_i{}_A{}^B$, $\sqrt{2}(\eta^T)_i{}^A{}_B$, $\sqrt{2}(\eta^T)_i{}_A{}^B$ are constructed. \item At the lines 186-251, the connecting operators, multiplied by $\sqrt{2}$, are constructed according to the step 1 of Algorithm \ref{a1} for n=14. \item At the lines 252-289, the connecting operators are constructed according to the step 2 of Algorithm \ref{a1} for n=16. \item At the lines 290-294, the controlling spinor $X^A$ is constructed according to (\ref{e14}). \item At the lines 295-303, the inclusion operator $P_j{}^A:=\eta_{jAB}X^A$ is constructed according to (\ref{e15}). \item At the lines 304-333, the structural constants $(\eta_{gen})_{ij}{}^k:=\sqrt{2}\eta_i{}^{AB}$ $P_{iA}P^k{}_B$ are constructed according to (\ref{e1}),(\ref{e16}). \item At the lines 334-479, the basic orthogonal transformations $S_I$ are constructed according to (\ref{e5}). \item At the lines 480-534, the canonical sedenion structural constants are constructed according to (\ref{e5}). \item At the lines 535-548, the canonical sedenion structural constants are outputted. \item At the lines 549-584, the canonical sedenion structural constants are outputted into the file: